mike-north/certin/packages/types/etc/types.api.md

 import { ExtractArgs } from '@mike-north/types';

+export { ExtractArgs }

-// Warning: (ae-internal-missing-underscore) The name "AlertContent" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "IAlertContent" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export interface AlertContent {
+export interface IAlertContent {
     // (undocumented)
     body: string;
     // (undocumented)